How Do Events Reveal the Buying Committee?

 What can't your revenue intelligence platform see?

-Your revenue intelligence platform can’t see the buying committee forming.
-Buying committees decide enterprise deals in places revenue intelligence platforms don’t reach.
+Your revenue intelligence platform can't see the buying committee forming, because committees decide enterprise deals in places it doesn't reach.
 Six to ten stakeholders align behind a decision most of them will never discuss on a recorded call or in a tracked email thread.
+The platform reads your sales process with precision.
+It tells you nothing about what's happening inside their buying process.

 These behaviors are the buying committee becoming visible.
-No system currently captures these behaviors as what they are.
-Events act as a new sales floor because the highest-stakes selling happens in the room, not in the inbox.
+The problem is that no system currently captures them as what they are.
+This is the same dynamic that makes events the new sales floor: the highest-stakes selling happens in the room, not in the inbox.

 What is event compression?

-Here is what happens at an event that systems miss entirely.
+Here is what happens at an event, and what your systems miss entirely.
 Day one, a technical stakeholder from a target account attends your product session in the morning.
-At lunch, a champion from that account introduces the technical stakeholder to a colleague from finance.
+At lunch, your champion from that account introduces them to a colleague from finance.
 That afternoon, a senior leader stops by your booth, asks two specific questions, and leaves.
 By close of day, four members of a buying committee from the same account have had substantive contact with your team across three different functions.

 Your event platform recorded four badge scans.
-Your CRM shows an opportunity in early stage with a next step of “follow up.”
-Neither system registers that the four interactions were connected.
+Your CRM shows an opportunity in early stage with a next step of "follow up."
+Neither system registered that those four interactions were connected.

 That evening, the champion circulates notes internally.
 A Slack thread starts.
-A budget holder who didn’t attend is briefed.
-By Thursday, forty-eight hours after the event, an internal evaluation meeting is scheduled for a purchase decision that wasn’t on anyone’s near-term roadmap the week before.
-That sequence is event compression.
+A budget holder who didn't attend is briefed.
+By Thursday, forty-eight hours after the event, an internal evaluation meeting is scheduled for a purchase decision that wasn't on anyone's near-term roadmap the week before.
+That's event compression.

 Revenue intelligence platforms would have seen the velocity shift when it appeared in the forecast the following week.
-Revenue intelligence platforms would have seen new stakeholders added to the opportunity.
-Revenue intelligence platforms would have flagged the deal as accelerating.
-Revenue intelligence platforms would have no idea why.
+They would have seen new stakeholders added to the opportunity, and they would have flagged the deal as accelerating.
+They would have no idea why.

 Why can't revenue intelligence platforms see buying committees form?

-Without the connection, revenue intelligence sees acceleration without cause.
+Without that connection, revenue intelligence sees acceleration without cause.
 Attribution models credit the last touch instead of the catalytic interaction.
-The most important strategic question stays unanswerable.
-The unanswerable question is which event investments are driving revenue formation.
+And the most important strategic question, which event investments are driving revenue formation, stays unanswerable.

 What does connecting event data to revenue data make visible?